Toronto In The Summer

 Simple.

-Especially from tiny convenience stores or local Caribbean spots that don’t look particularly memorable from the outside.
+Especially from tiny neighborhood convenience stores or Caribbean bakeries that looked completely unremarkable from the outside.

-Toronto has one of the largest Caribbean communities outside the Caribbean itself, and the food reflects that everywhere.
+Toronto has one of the largest Caribbean communities outside the Caribbean itself, and the city feels richer because of it.

-One thing Toronto does well is balance urban energy with green space.
+One thing Toronto does especially well is balance urban life with green space.

 Kensington Market.